Builder · Founder · Visionary

 Most people downsize into a slightly smaller house.
 Richard downsized into 25 feet of aluminum on wheels and hit the road.
 Starlink on the roof.
 Three screens inside.
 And something no one saw coming.

-He built an autonomous AI infrastructure from a camper.
+He built an autonomous AI team from a camper.

-The infrastructure is serious.
-The Mac mini, Starlink, and the entire AI stack run on dedicated power distribution units that Richard wired himself — the same technology that keeps hospital servers and data centers alive.
-3,000 watts of battery backup with 14+ hours of runtime.
-The same hands that cleaned terrazzo floors at fifteen, pulled nets in the Bering Sea, and pen tested banks at KPMG — those hands wired the power infrastructure that keeps two AI agents alive 24/7.
-The agents can never lose power.
+All of it is powered by industrial-grade power equipment — the same kind that keeps hospital servers and data centers alive — that Richard wired himself.
+3,000 watts of battery backup.
+14+ hours of runtime.
+The same hands that cleaned terrazzo floors at fifteen, welded a fishing boat through the Bering Sea, pulled nets, and broke into banks at KPMG to find their weaknesses — those hands wired the power systems that keep an AI team alive 24 hours a day, every day.
+The AIs can never lose power.
 Not in a hurricane.
 Not in a blackout.
 Not when the campground trips a breaker at 2 AM.
 This isn't a laptop on a picnic table.
-This is a mobile data center disguised as a camper.
+This is a mobile AI lab disguised as a camper.

 This isn't a guy using tools.
 This is a guy who built an AI-powered operating system for his entire life — from a 25-foot Airstream running enterprise-grade infrastructure on a satellite dish.

-But the road wasn't just about building companies and deploying agents.
-Somewhere between DC and the Gulf Coast, decades of lessons started crystallizing into something that had been forming for years — something that couldn't be borrowed from anyone else.
+But the road wasn't only about building companies and deploying agents.
+Somewhere between DC and the Gulf Coast, decades of lessons started crystallizing into something that had been forming for years — something he couldn't borrow from anyone else.

 The Philosophy

-Marcus Aurelius.
-Epictetus.
-Seneca.
-The full canon of Stoicism — consumed, internalized, pressure-tested against a life that didn't come from privilege or theory.
-He'd read them all.
-Lived by them for years.
-And somewhere on the road between DC and the Gulf Coast, he realized something most people never do: none of them fit completely.
+He had a shelf full of borrowed wisdom — frameworks built for other people's lives, in other people's centuries.
+He'd read enough of it.
+Pressure-tested it against a life that didn't come from privilege or theory.
+And somewhere on the road between DC and the Gulf Coast, he realized something most people never do: none of it fit completely.

-Not because they were wrong.
-Because they were borrowed.
-Every philosophy he'd studied was built by someone else, for someone else's world.
-Richard had fished the Bering Sea, broken into banks for a living, built federal security infrastructure, and now lived in an aluminum tube running two companies with an AI team.
-No ancient Roman had a framework for that.
+Not because it was wrong.
+Because it was borrowed.
+Every framework he'd studied was built by someone else, for someone else's world.
+He had fished the Bering Sea.
+Broken into banks for a living.
+Built federal security infrastructure that outlived the presidents who funded it.
+And now he lived in an aluminum tube, running three companies with an AI team.
+Nobody had a framework for that.

 So he did what he always does.
 He built his own.